Common Installation Issues

 Some users who have enabled Controlled Folder Access (CFA) as a security measure may receive a notification that Pieces is attempting to bypass this security wall.

-Keep in mind that this path references the specific PiecesOS version, and so will change over time as long as you continue to update the software.
 You can also disable CFA as a security measure if you do not require it as part of an enterprise scenario or for any other reason.

 To decide which apps PiecesOS has access to, you can easily enable and disable specific sources from the Long-Term Memory Access Control panel.